Dennis Coslett: Free Wales Army

 Fundamentally, their self-publicity led to their imprisonment, as the police were under pressure to react to protests and threats of violence which preceded the investiture of the Prince of Wales at Caernarfon.
-Many members of the Free Wales Army were subsequently charged with various offences, including Coslett and Evans; the latter faced eight charges under the Public Order Act at the trial in Swansea in May 1969.
+Many members of the Free Wales Army were subsequently charged with various offences, including Coslett and Cayo-Evans; the latter faced eight charges under the Public Order Act at the trial in Swansea in May 1969.
 The trial lasted 53 days, with Coslett refusing to speak in English throughout the hearing.
-He and Cayo-Evans were each sentenced to 15 months imprisonment, although the case rested on little more than press cuttings, including exaggerated claims which Evans and Coslett had themselves uttered to journalists.

-Following his release from prison, Coslett began his new career as a poet, essayist and speaker, publishing two books, Rebel Heart and Patriots and Scoundrels.

-Coslett married Averil Webb, and had a daughter and two sons.
-He died at hospital in Llanelli, Carmarthenshire on 20 May 2004.
+He and Cayo-Evans were each sentenced to 15 months imprisonment, although the case rested on little more than press cuttings, including exaggerated claims which Cayo-Evans and Coslett had themselves uttered to journalists.
+Presiding over the case was Judge Thompson, who questioned Coslett over his claim that the FWA had trained dogs attached with explosives to attack advancing English tanks.
+Allegedly, with a smile, the judge enquired, "How were they to remove the pins?", which was met with laughter from the public gallery.
+With confidence, Coslett simply responded, "Damn, you've got me there, sir."
+These claims typically centred around Coslett's beloved Alsatian, Gelert, named in homage to the Gelert of Welsh legend.
+However, he had also made extravagant claims of having dozens more trained dogs hidden in the hills of northern Carmarthenshire, where the FWA often conducted manoeuvres.
+The court evidence for the claim came from a journalist, who claimed that Coslett had once demonstrated to him how a harness, which he claimed was capable of storing sticks of gelignite, could be fitted to Gelert's back in the event of a Welsh uprising.
+Both The Herald of Wales and the The Daily Telegraph had reported on the claim of "kamikaze dogs" at the time, allegedly resulting in Coslett receiving hundreds of letters from enraged dog-lovers.